Roaring Roads

 Roaring Roads is a 1935 American action film directed by Charles E. Roberts and Ray Nazarro.
 It featured three actors from the Our Gang films: David Sharpe, Mary Kornman and Mickey Daniels.
 It was the second and last film in the series Our Young Friends, the first being Adventurous Knights.

-Plot summary
+Plot

-A rich boy (Sharpe) who likes to take risks escapes from his overprotective aunts.
-Pursued by crooks, he is aided in his adventures by Gertie (McDowell), Mary (Kornman) and Mickie (Daniels).
+A rich boy likes to take risks escapes from his overprotective aunts.
+Pursued by crooks, he is aided in his adventures by Gertie, Mary, and Mickie.